superdaigo/morning-playlist/README.rst

 Description
 ===========

-Play VLC playlist (internet radio "Shonan Beach FM" by default) with time announcement every 10 minutes.
+Play VLC playlist with time announcement every 10 minutes.

 You can modify playlist (playlist.m3u) as you like.
+(The playlist has one entry "Shonan Beach FM 78.9MHz" <https://www.beachfm.co.jp> by default)

 Requirements
 ============